desmos-labs/desmos/x/posts/spec/02-concepts.md

 This field contains the result of a single poll provided answer

 ###### Answer Index
-The Index of the answer inside the `ProvidedAnswer`s array.
+The index of the answer within the post's `ProvidedAnswer` field associated to which these results.

 ###### Votes
 The number of votes received by an answer.